 - ? (question mark) which matches zero or one character in that position. (i.e., mar?.pst locates all files that begin with "mar", may have or not another character and ends with the file name extension .pst, such as mar.pst and mary.pst)

 - Autodiscover: (mandatory only if using UploaderWiz in PST discovery mode) True.
 It enables the PST discovery mode so that UploaderWiz will automatically discover all PST files and identify their corresponding owners.
-In order to enable PST discovery mode, a license key must be generated and specified as the value of -licensekeys parameter.

 - Interactive: (mandatory only if using UploaderWiz in PST discovery mode) False.